pauliceia/vgiws/doc/api/feature/element.md

         - PS: Just can use changesets that are open.
     - 500 (Internal Server Error): Problem when create a element.
 Please, contact the administrator.
 - Notes:
+    - The id of a feature is created AFTER the GeoJSON is sent to server.
+After the data is save in DB, it is returned the id generated.
+Because of that, the 'id' key is represented with a -1.
 <!-- when add a element, it starts with a default version 1 and it is saved in current_element table. -->

 <!--